Stradivari (1935 film)

 Stradivari is a 1935 German drama film directed by Géza von Bolváry and starring Gustav Fröhlich, Sybille Schmitz and Harald Paulsen.

 The film's sets were designed by the art director Emil Hasler.
 It was shot at the Johannisthal Studios in Berlin.
 A French-language version Stradivarius produced the same year was also directed by Géza von Bolváry but with a different cast.

 Synopsis

-In 1914 a Hungarian officer inherits a Stradivarius which is believed to bring back luck to its owner.
+In 1914 a Hungarian officer inherits a Stradivarius which is believed to bring bad luck to its owner.
 He and his Italian fiancée are separated by the First World War, and he is badly wounded.